Elahep/ascidian-ONT-genome-assemblies/README.md

 ## Step 0: SUP basecalling and demultiplexing
-Raw Oxford Nanopore signal data were basecalled and barcode-classified by Annabel Whibley (Bragato Research Institute) using Dorado v1.1.1 with the SUP model.
+Raw Oxford Nanopore signal data were basecalled and barcode-classified by Dr Annabel Whibley (Bragato Research Institute) using Dorado v1.1.1 with the SUP model.
 Reads were demultiplexed using the sequencing sample sheets and converted from BAM to compressed FASTQ format.
 The downstream assembly workflow presented in this repository began with the resulting per-species FASTQ files.

 ### Dorado SUP basecalling and barcode classification